 Image Source: Topshop

-Topshop, I want to love them.
-I used to adore their edgy, carefree style casual and day-ware.
-But I rarely even bother going in to their store these days.
-It would seem that I have slipped off their target market and no longer belong to their key demographic.
-It would seem that Topshop no longer care.
+Topshop.
+I want to love them.
+I used to adore their edgy, carefree, casual style.
+But I rarely bother stepping inside their stores these days.
+It would seem that I am no longer a part of their target market now I've had kids.
+It feels like Topshop no longer care.

 I'm disappointed.

 One of the best things that happened to the high street in the past two years was Pearl Lowe, when she was commissioned to design for Peacocks.
 Pearl designed dresses that made you feel feminine, a little bit sexy.
-They were inspired by the silhouettes of the 40s and 50s when looking demure championed women's wardrobe choices.
-Beauty {the cosmetics brands kicked off big time around this period} and striving to be beautiful was a fun and serious pastime for many women post-world war 2, and following a long period when women had been de-feminised and spent months, years living in utility clothing whilst they served their country...
+They were inspired by the silhouettes of the 40s and 50s when looking demure was the sartorial choice of most women.
+Beauty {the cosmetics brands kicked off big time around this period} and striving to be beautiful was a fun and serious pastime for many women post-world war 2, following a long period when women had been de-feminised and spent months, years living in utility clothing whilst they served their country.

 Image Credit: Pearl Lowe, for Peacocks